craigloewen-msft/GitGudIssues/README.md

 1. Have a MongoDB running.
 The easiest way to do this is in WSL.
   * `sudo apt install docker` to make sure you have docker.
-  * I'm sure there's a way to start dockerd as a service, but a quick `sudo dockerd` will also manually run the docker service.
+  * `sudo service docker start` will start Docker as a service
   * `sudo docker run -d -p 27017:27017 --name mongo mongo:latest` will start a docker container running mongodb.
     - if you've already created the container once, then just `sudo docker run -d -p 27017:27017 mongo` will suffice.
 2. Run `npm install` to get the right packages